 The final term of the Professional Seminar continues the emphasis on completion of the IRP.
-The group also examines guidance career options, credentialing issues, application of needs assessments to program evaluation and potential modifications.
+The group also examines guidance career options, credentialing issues, applications of needs assessments to program evaluation and potential modifications.
 Discussions will also include reflections on group members' learning over the year, including group dynamics, member observations, and a formal assessment of student learning.
 The completed IRP is due at the end of the semester.
-(Revised April 2005)